 Forex trading is legal in Germany.
 The forex market in Germany is regulated by BaFin but generally speaking, most forex brokers are covered by CySEC and as a knock-on effect, ESMA regulations since any broker offering services in Germany must be registered within the EU.

 Trading forex within Germany could not be easier.
 ESMA regulations mean that there is a uniform process in place.
 This means providing your broker with documents to prove both your identity and residence before funding your account.

 German trader?
 Here’s what to look for in a forex broker

 There are always some key things to look for and best practice points to follow when choosing a forex broker.
-When it comes to forex trading in Germany, you should of course be mindful of the following things first:
+When it comes to forex trading in Germany, you should be mindful of the following things: